GlobalFishingWatch/vessel-classification/classification/README.md

         `./deploy_cloudml.py --model_name prod.vessel_classification --env dev --job_name test`

+   **IMPORTANT**: Even though there is a maximum number of training steps specified, the CloudML process does not shut down reliably.
+You need to periodically check on the process and kill it manually if it has completed and is hanging.

 - *running training locally* -- this is primarily for testing as it will be quite slow unless you have a heavy duty machine: